Sums of finitely many distinct rationals: Must every surjective set be hypersurjective?

-As always, friends and family have supported the conception birth and development of our works.\footnote{Arthur Tuminaro goaded one of us into initiating the study this paper came to embody.
-Its growth profited from our conversations with Bob Cotton, Jacqueline Grace, David Hobby, and Rob Sulman.
-James Ruffo caught one of our early errors.}
+{ \bf Acknowledgments} \ Our efforts over a decade's span were aided by the counsel and support of friends and family.
+In particular, Arthur Tuminaro goaded one of us into the research from which our paper has grown.
+The paper's development benefited from conversations with Bob Cotton, Jacqueline Grace, and Rob Sulman.
+James Ruffo caught one of our early errors, allowing for its correction.